shafiulapp/Neuromechanics-with-NEURON/README.md

 Ifb1 = gfb12 * sinffb2 * (V1 - Efb)
 Ifb2 = gfb21 * sinffb1 * (V2 - Efb)

-Then try varying gsyn12 and gsyn21 separately to see if you can improve perfor- mance.
+Then try varying gsyn12 and gsyn21 separately to see if you can improve performance.

 #5.
-Similarly, try varying gfb12 and gfb21 separately to see if you can improve perfor-
+Similarly, try varying gfb12 and gfb21 separately to see if you can improve performance.
-mance.

 #6.
 See if you can  nd an optimum for all four parameters at once.